aeonSolutions/AeonLabs-HomeAutomation-Smart-DSMR-5-Power-Meter/README.md

 ## OEM Firmware code
 The OEM version of the firmware code can be found in the folder **firmware code**.
-It has by default OTA updates, meaning this smart switch device automatically updates itself when newer updated versions are made available here.
+It has by default OTA updates, meaning this smart device automatically updates itself when newer updated versions are made available here.
 This code uses my own ESP32 C++ class libraries to expedite the development of code for ESP32 microcontrollers.
 The repository is located [here](https://github.com/aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries#readme) for anyone to use.